eegli/spotify-auth-token/readme.md

 - CLI and programmatic use
 - Lightweight
-- TS support
+- TS and ESM support

 Implements the authorization code flow according to the [Spotify docs](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/).

-This thing was mainly developed to simplify my [Spotify history scrobbler](https://github.com/eegli/spotify-history).
+This helper was mainly developed to simplify my [Spotify history scrobbler](https://github.com/eegli/spotify-history).

 ## CLI